chunhualiao/chunhualiao.github.io/cmauabihg000709i80ry53cpi.md

 ## **🧩 Why the Free Market Hasn’t Fixed Healthcare (Yet)**

 In theory, the free market solves inefficiencies through competition, innovation, and consumer choice.
-But U.S. healthcare is *not* a functioning free market — it’s a heavily distorted quasi-market where normal rules of supply and demand are suspended.
+But <mark>U.S. healthcare is </mark> *<mark>not</mark>* <mark> a functioning free market</mark> — it’s a heavily distorted quasi-market where normal rules of supply and demand are suspended.

 Here are the **core distortions** through a free-market lens: